 If you frequently hit context limits, consider using a model with a larger context window.

-Go to your assistant's settings and select a model with higher context capacity.
-See How to choose the right LLM for your assistant for guidance on selecting appropriate models.
+Go to your agent's settings and select a model with higher context capacity.
+For example:

-Review your assistant's setup to reduce unnecessary context usage:
+Review your agent's setup to reduce unnecessary context usage:

 Streamline your rules: Keep instructions concise and focused on behavior rather than facts.
-See 10 recommendations for writing assistant rules in elvex
+Long, detailed rules consume valuable context space that could be used for your actual conversation.
+See 10 recommendations for writing agent rules in elvex for best practices.

-Use datasources efficiently: Only connect datasources that are essential for your assistant's purpose.
-Remove any that aren't actively being used
+Use datasources efficiently: Only connect datasources that are essential for your agent's purpose.
+Remove any that aren't actively being used.
+Each connected datasource adds to your context consumption, especially when the agent retrieves information from them.

-Disable unused actions: Turn off any actions your assistant doesn't need, as each enabled action adds to the context
+Disable unused actions: Turn off any actions your agent doesn't need.
+Each enabled action adds its description and parameters to the context, even if you never use it.

 Be strategic about conversation length